 - The volume control and the mute control are very much user-friendly and adjustable while the headset is geared on.
 This happens due to the presence of inline controls on the wire that enable you to adjust volume and mute controls as per your wish.

-- It does not need any kind of battery charging for its operation which is a major plus point.
+- It does not need any kind of battery charging for its operation which is a significant plus point.

 However, with these merits come some major setbacks too.

-- There is a huge lack of flexibility and obstruction in the movement of the wire of the headset when plugged in, especially if you are a PC video gamer.
+- There is a considerable lack of flexibility and obstruction in the movement of the wire of the headset when plugged in, especially if you are a PC video gamer.

 On the other hand, this headset extends the following added services:

-- The first major merit is its amazing mobility that you can enjoy hassle freely.
+- The first significant merit is its amazing mobility that you can enjoy hassle freely.
 You can move as far as the frequency range of the product allows you to do so.

 - When it comes to performance it is a very clear ration, the more money you spend, the better resolution you get.

-There are some major drawbacks to this device too.
+There are some significant drawbacks to this device too.

 - The quality is comparatively on a little downside as compared to the wired one due to the leakage of the output sound.
 Although, you would hardly be able to make it out through your ears.